mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ### Override homepath value

-Sets the path for the Grafana install/home path, defaults to working directory.
-You do not need to use this if you are in the Grafana installation directory when using the CLI.
+Sets the path for the Mosaicoo install/home path, defaults to working directory.
+You do not need to use this if you are in the Mosaicoo installation directory when using the CLI.

 **Example:**